 The same way highways jam up when there are too many cars, rail lines jam up with too many trains.
 Larger, slow-moving freight trains usually can pull over onto another track to move out of the way of faster passenger trains, but not always.
 There are a number of projects in Washington state aimed at relieving congestion by building bypass tracks or passing lanes or by extending siding tracks.

-Building American-made trains
+Building American-made locomotives

 Upgrading passenger stations